carmenbianca/report-liferay/plan.md

  */
 ```

 The new Liferay policy is informed by the REUSE project [@fsfe-reuse].
+TODO
+refer to section instead

 There are going to be some challenges in implementing this policy, but it is
 equally important that the policy be tested against.
 Therefore, this sub-goal